AR942/ML-pipeline/README.md

 >python -m venv .venvarthus

-2 - activate your conda environement
+2 - activate your virtual environement and choose latest python interpreter on vscode or pycharme for exemple

 >source .venvarthus/bin/activate